TwicPics/components-demo-next/README.md

 ### Configuring `@twicpics/components`

-TwicPics components for `Next.js` comes as an `ES module`.

-An example of configuration is already set within `index.js` file.
+An example of configuration is set within `_app.jsx` file.

 All you have to do is set your configuration options to the desired values ([see documentation](https://github.com/TwicPics/components/blob/main/documentation/next.md#setup-options)).

 ## Examples

-All the examples proposed in this project are located in the `lib` directory.
+All the examples proposed in this project are located in the `pages` directory.
 Feel free to inspire yourself from these different use cases to unleash the power of [TwicPics](https://www.twicpics.com/) in your own projects.

 ## Questions and feedback